Barley Straw For Ponds

 Barley straw for ponds does not control algae and does not reduce muck, disease bacteria, odor or weeds and it does not improve fishing, boating or swimming.
 Barley straw for controlling algae was first publicized in England in the 1990s (1).
 CLEAN-FLO immediately performed tests on several algae-infested ponds, and water transparency did not increase.
 In some cases, water transparency declined.
 We at CLEAN-FLO believe that barley straw is neither an algaecide that kills algae nor an algae-stat that prevents more algae from growing.
-We believe that barley straw makes a haven for zooplankton that feed on algae, especially when the barley straw is loosely baled.
+We believe that barley straw makes a haven for zooplankton that feed on algae, especially when the barley straw is loosely based.
 We believe that adding barley straw for ponds is just as unfavorable as dumping tree leaves into a lake or pond.
 It increases the fertilizer in the water.

 Results at Purdue University (2) Maryland University (3) and Iowa State University (4) showed that some algae species were reduced by barley straw for ponds, while other species did not respond, or increased.
-Species that increased were mat-forming filamentous algae that zooplankton do not feed on.
+Species that increased were mat-forming filamentous algae that zooplankton does not feed on.

 Studies at University of Florida (6) and at North Carolina State University (7) on pre-digested barley straw, which is supposed to increase whatever algaecide barley straw is supposed to release while it decomposes, were unsuccessful.
-Algae did not increase, but remained at the same level.
+Algae did not increase but remained at the same level.
 The University of Florida concluded that the amount of barley straw needed to control algae in ponds is too large for practical purposes.

 Faulty Tests and Misinformation